uwescience/HackWeek-Writeup/paper.md

 - Anyone thanked here: *Feel free to move up to the Author list!*

-- It is a pleasure to thank Laura Noren (NYU) for help on ethics and IRB.
+- It is a pleasure to thank Laura Norén (NYU) for help on ethics and IRB.

 - This work was partially supported by the Moore-Sloan Data Science Environments at UC Berkeley, New York University, and the University of Washington.